wesbos/Gatsby-Workshop/notes/01 - getting setup.md

 ## These Notes

-These notes aren't comprehensive &mdash; more of a landing spot to grab the code if you get stuck.
+These notes aren't comprehensive — more of a landing spot to grab the code if you get stuck.
 We will try and code as much of the code by hand, but if you misspell something or misplaced a curly bracket, feel free to grab the code from the notes or from the finished files.

 ## Starter Files